Get branding tips and expert advice delivered straight to your inbox.

 1. Put Your Ideas (Good and Bad) Down on Paper.

 This Elsevier study examined three groups of nine blocked writers, and found that those who wrote habitually showed the highest level of creativity.
-Working within a routine not only increased their overall output, but it also increased their generation of new creative ideas.
+Working within a routine not only increased their overall output, but it also increased their generation of new creative concepts.
 On the other hand, writers who waited for inspiration or abstained from writing completely while blocked saw little-to-no improvement in their struggle to create new work.

 Once you commit a specified block of time to your creative work, the best way to start is simply that — just start!
 Give yourself permission to write poorly and make it your goal to get something down on paper.
 You’ll have plenty of time to revise afterwards and at the very least, creating something preliminary can lead to better ideas later on.